appseed-io/supermodular/README.md

 Run `./install.sh` to install all needed plugins and dependencies

 #### Windows Users
-Similarly, Windows users should run `./install.bat`.
+Similarly, Windows users should run `install.bat`.

 ### Run the app
 Use `grunt serve -l` to run the app in browser and watch for changes in code